Blog Banner SVG

 e.
 Board Committees Appointment

-Directors may be assigned to specialized board committees such as:
+The company may assign directors to specialized board committees such as:

 Membership in these committees ensures that directors contribute in areas of their expertise and enhance board efficiency.